secureblue/secureblue.dev/content/FAQ.md

 <img alt="Gnome Settings screenshot" src="/assets/gnome-settings-vpn-step3.png" />
 4. Click the "Add" button, and your VPN will now be accessible through the system network settings.
 <img alt="Gnome Settings screenshot" src="/assets/gnome-settings-vpn-step4.png" />
-{% include alert.html type='note' content='If you get an error that says "Cannot Import VPN", that is likely because the name of the wireguard configuration file is too long.
-GNOME Settings will only accept wireguard configuration files with filenames 15 characters or less.' %}
+{% include alert.html type='note' content='If you get an error that says "Cannot Import VPN", that is likely because the name of the WireGuard configuration file is too long.
+GNOME Settings will only accept WireGuard configuration files with filenames 15 characters or less.' %}
-If you still want to install a standalone VPN app despite the security degredation, use `ujust install-vpn`
+If you still want to install a standalone VPN app despite the security degredation, use `ujust install-vpn`.

 ### [How do I install Steam?](#steam)
 {: #steam}